 In the first quarter of fiscal 2005, the Company recorded a \$360 million charge related to the Coleman litigation matter (See Note 8 to the condensed consolidated financial statements).
-For further information, refer to "Legal Proceedings" in Part I, Item 3 of the Form 10-K, and "Financial Statements and Supplementary Data-Note 9" in Part II, Item 8 of the Form 10-K.
+For further information, refer to "Legal Proceedings" in Part I, Item 3 of the Form 10-K, "Legal Proceedings" in Part II, Item 1 herein, and "Financial Statements and Supplementary Data-Note 9" in Part II, Item 8 of the Form 10-K.